SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_3-Big_Data_and_Cloud/Module_4-Hive_and_Querying/Graded_Questions_II.md

 Ans: D. _You are supposed to do the partition on the table based on the year, then apply bucketing on 'DayofWeek' and create the 'airlines_bucketed' table._

+Ans: D. *You are supposed to do the partition on the table based on the year, then apply bucketing on 'DayofWeek' and create the 'airlines_bucketed' table.*

 Qn: What is the count of the diverted flights that flew on Fridays in the year 2005?

 - 3